An island of spiritual hedonism

 The east coast north of Haad Rin is scarcely developed but has some very nice beaches and resorts.

-Heading northwest from Thong Sala you’ll reach the island’s spiritual centre Sri Thanu before approaching the beaches of Haad Yao, Salad Beach and Mae Haad Beach.
+Heading northwest from Thong Sala you’ll reach the island’s spiritual centre Sri Thanu, before approaching the beaches of Haad Yao, Salad Beach and Mae Haad Beach.

 Chaloklum in the north is very relaxed and popular with divers.

-Beaches in Koh Phangan
+Best beaches in Koh Phangan

 Sri Thanu Beach